abraaolevi/dbfit/README.md

 Dbfit
 =====

-Facilitating day-to-day SQL queries with PDO
+Facilitating day-to-day SQL queries with PDO.

+ATTENTION: it's a experimental version.
+Don't use it in production.

 ### USAGE
 Simple queries: